Walker Morris advises Camira Group on the acquisition of Holmfirth DyersPrint news article

 “We are pleased to have been able to support Camira on this strategic acquisition which incorporates an important part of Camira’s supply chain into the Camira business.
 This acquisition offers great growth potential for Camira and we look forward to seeing the continued expansion of this already successful business.”

-The Walker Morris Team was led by John Hamer and Oliver Duke with assistance from Rebecca Keefe and Luke Singleton (Corporate), Suzanne Treen and Anna-Elise Harvey (Employment), James Crellin and Joshua Waddington (Banking), Clare Wood (Real Estate), Alan Harper (IP), and Nicola Parkinson (Tax).
+The Walker Morris Team was led by John Hamer and Oliver Duke with assistance from Rebecca Keefe and Luke Singleton (Corporate), Anna-Elise Harvey (Employment), James Crellin and Joshua Waddington (Banking), Clare Wood (Real Estate), Alan Harper (IP), and Nicola Parkinson (Tax).